(No ratings)

 Dr. Carlos A. Gadia, MD is a pediatric neurologist in Weston, FL specializing in pediatric neurology.
+He graduated from Federal University of Rio Grande do Sul Faculty of Medicine in 1980 and has 45 years of experience.
 Dr. Carlos A. Gadia, MD is affiliated with First Choice Neurology, Nicklaus Children's Hospital and NEUROSCIENCE CONSULTANTS LLP.

 Attention Deficit Disorder (ADD/ADHD)